 The pressure on organisations to digitally transform, coupled with the increase in personal and corporate cyber-risks driven by the rapid transition to remote working, means the skills required for effective cyber-security defence have taken a front seat as businesses increase their investments in data security tools and capabilities.

 A recent international survey by Robert Half found that nearly half (44%) of CIOs and CTOs consider maintaining the IT security of systems and safeguarding company information to be their top strategic priority going into 2021 – over and above cost reduction, process automation and innovation.
 As a result, few are surprised that the cyber-security talent crunch that already existed pre-pandemic has only further intensified over recent months.
+For more tech industry insights see our latest Demand for Tech Talent report.

 In the same survey, almost a third (32%) of CIOs and CTOs said IT security skills have become the hardest to find specialism since the COVID-19 pandemic began.
 And despite a decline in new job postings between February 1 and April 10 of 2020, a survey by Gartner saw a surge in demand for info security roles in the same period – consistent with earlier Gartner Talent NeuronTM data which forecasted a global shortage of two million cyber-security professionals by the end of this year.